MaciekBielski/cLabs/README.md

   then, if the object is passed by value, we fall back to copying.

 * constructors:
-  - copy constructor:       T::T( const T &rhs) {};
+  - copy constructor:
   - move constructor:       T::T( T&& rhs) {};

-* move operations:
+* move operations - universal implementation:
   - if right-hand side of an assignment is an rvalue it would be more efficient to move instead of copying because **rvalue** is destroyed immediately after - this destroy has to be secured (e.g. nulling pointers),
-  - overloaded 'assignment operator' and 'move constructor' have priority when dealing with rvalue, the `noexcept` is important, they cannot throw exceptions
+  - 'construct & swap' idiom:
+    To reduce code duplication for assignment operator use one that takes an argument **by value!** This value will be a copy or moved object, depends on whether 'rvalue' or 'lvalue' is being assigned.
+Then swap elements.

+        /* standard copy constructor */
+        T::T( const T &rhs) {
+        };

-        T::T(T &&rhs) noexcept : tabPtr{ nullptr } {
+        /* move constructor, rhs destroyed just after */ T::T(T &&rhs) noexcept : tabPtr{ nullptr } {
-            // rhs destroyed just after
             // swap elements and make sure rhs destruction is safe std::swap( tabPtr, rhs.tabPtr );
         };

-        T::T& operator=(T &&rhs) noexcept {};

-* universal assignment operator: 'construct & swap' idiom To reduce code duplication for assignment operator use one that takes an argument **by value!** This value will be a copy or moved object, depends on whether 'rvalue' or 'lvalue' is being assigned.
-Then swap elements.
+        /* universal assignment operator */
         T::T& operator=( T byValue ) {
             std::swap( elem, byValue.elem );
             return *this;